Muhammadu Buhari: After the war

-From 1970 to 1971, Buhari was Brigade Major/Commandant, Thirty-first Infantry Brigade.
+From 1970 to 1971, Buhari was Brigade Major/Commandant, 31st Infantry Brigade.
 He then served as the Assistant Adjutant-General, First Infantry Division Headquarters, from 1971 to 1972.
-He also attended the Defence Services Staff College, Wellington, India, in 1973.
+He also attended the Defence Services Staff College, Wellington Cantonment, India, in 1973.
 From 1974 to 1975 Buhari was acting director of Transport and Supply at the Nigerian Army Corps of Supply and Transport Headquarters.

 In the 1975 military coup d'état, Lieutenant Colonel Buhari was among a group of officers that brought General Murtala Mohammed to power.
 He was later appointed Governor of the North-Eastern State from 1 August 1975 to 3 February 1976, to oversee social, economic and political improvements in the state.
 On 3 February 1976, the North Eastern State was divided into three states Bauchi, Borno and Gongola.
 Buhari then became the first Governor of Borno State from 3 February 1976 to 15 March 1976.

 In March 1976, following the botched 1976 military coup d'état attempt which led to the assassination of General Murtala Mohammed, his deputy General Olusegun Obasanjo became the military head of state and appointed Colonel Buhari as the Federal Commissioner for Petroleum and Natural Resources (now minister).
 In 1977, when the Nigerian National Petroleum Corporation was created, Buhari was appointed as its chairman, a position he held until 1978.